dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 ---
-title: good-old-bash-still-useful-for-ci
+title: good-old-bash-for-ci-scripts
-date: 2022-12-06
+date: 2022-12-09
-draft: true
+draft: false
 ---

-# Good Ol' Bash, still useful for CI
+# Good old Bash for CI scripts

 Bash, loved by some, hated by others...As for me I'd say _it's complicated_: I have use it enough to learn to appreciate its conciseness, string manipulation